sizhewang1130/3guys/README.md

 ## Methodology <a name="meth"></a>
+We only selected companies in the United States and only chose companies whose stocks are traded on the public market.

 Here is some code that we used to develop our analysis.
 [More details are provided in the Appendix](page2).